N-Tsunke/System-Administration-and-IT-Infrastructure-Services-Project/README.md

 ---

 ## Summary

-I successfully set up a local IIS web server on Windows.
-IIS handles HTTP requests and serves files from `C:\inetpub\wwwroot`.
-The server is capable of hosting web content locally and monitoring traffic through logging.
-Optional features like directory browsing can be enabled for easier management.
-This exercise provides hands-on experience with fundamental server configuration and system administration tasks.
+I installed Windows IIS to set up a local web server.
+The default website points to C:\inetpub\wwwroot, where I placed a test index.html file.
+I enabled Directory Browsing to allow folder viewing and Logging to track HTTP requests.
+This setup demonstrates the core server functionality, and the page is accessible via http://localhost